A Multicenter Benchmark of Multiple Instance Learning Models for Lymphoma Subtyping from HE-stained Whole Slide Images: Limitations

 \section{Limitations}

 Although this multicenter benchmark is comprehensive, several limitations remain.
 First, the substantial decrease in performance ($20\%$) on external test sets highlights unresolved out-of-distribution generalization challenges.
 Scanner-specific color variation, staining differences, and shifts in patient cohorts across clinical sites continue to affect model robustness, as reflected by the performance drop on OOD cohorts.
-Second, the Augsburg dataset contains subtype labels derived automatically from IHC staining without pathologist confirmation, introducing label noise that likely contributes to the lower classification accuracy observed in this cohort.
-Finally, some cohorts exhibit class imbalance, particularly for rare subtypes or limited-control classes, which may bias model training and lead to overconfident predictions for majority classes.
+Second, some cohorts exhibit class imbalance, particularly for rare subtypes or limited-control classes, which may bias model training and lead to overconfident predictions for majority classes.